A2osX/A2osX/.Docs/Glossary.md

 **precedence**: The order in which operators are applied in evaluating an expression.
 Precedence varies from language to language, but usually resembles the precedence rules of algebra.

+**Preemptive**: Preemptive multitasking is task in which a computer operating system uses some criteria to decide how long to allocate to any one task before giving another task a turn to use the operating system.
+The act of taking control of the operating system from one task and giving it to another task is called preempting.

 **prefix**: A pathname starting with a volume name and ending with a subdirectory name.
 It is the part of a full pathname that precedes a partial pathname-a prefix and a partial pathname together constitute a full pathname.
 A prefix always starts with a slash "/" because a volume directory name always starts with a slash.

 **procedure**: In the Pascal and Logo programming languages, a sequence of instructions that work as a unit; approximately equivalent to the term function in C or subroutine in BASIC.

+**Process**: In computing, a process is the instance of a computer program that is being executed by one or many threads.
+It contains the program code and its activity.
+Depending on the operating system (OS), a process may be made up of multiple threads of execution that execute instructions concurrently.

+**process id**: The unique identifier A2osX uses to identify a running process.

 **processor**: The hardware component of a computer that performs the actual computation by directly executing instructions represented in machine language and stored in main memory.
 See microprocessor.